ALX-EDU/qa-technical-assignment/README.md

 ### What happens next?
 Our team will review your submission.
 If it meets the needs of our current available positions, you will be invited for a final face-to-face interview.
 At this stage, we will have a friendly chat in order to understand how you approached the problem.
-You will also have the chan